Délit / Delinquency

 People will defend a right that they want.
 They will fight harder to defend a right that they had and lost… The Future will always be a struggle.
 Ours might be a socio-political war!

-And now, for something completely different, maybe the worse war crime is for Europa to coward in front of the Russian scarecrow’s nuclear bluff, leaving the Ukrainians alone to stop the tide of his juvenile and distopic anger ???
+And now, for something completely different, maybe the worse war crime is for Europa to coward in front of the Russian scarecrow’s nuclear bluff, leaving the Ukrainians alone to stop the tide of his juvenile and dystopic anger ???

 [ Traduire ]